 The latest episode of The Orville

 This episode, The Orville lasting Impressions, it is like all others, Seth takes every available opportunity at comedy and does it well.
 I mean seriously, the movie, “A 1000 Ways to Die in The Old West”, holy crap that is funny.
 However, somehow, the Family Guy creator has recently taken his comedic genius to a different place.
 I have followed him for years and have not seen him seriously explore drama in such a layered way.
 While he has taken opportunities to use comedy to bring humility to drama.
 This series is the first time I have been aware that he actually went there.
-He disconnected comedy and allowed the vulnerability of judgement of his story telling and intellect to become present.
+He disconnected comedy and allowed the vulnerability of judgment of his storytelling and intellect to become present.

 A New Impression of Seth McFarland

 This week, the Orville Lasting Impressions was like two episodes in one.
 One episode was very serious and intriguing, while the other was more fully developed.
 It had an enlightening view.
 The latest episode, “Lasting Impressions”, was a wonderful exploration of events that may transpire with people who find a time capsule several hundred years in the future.
-The story swerves into the people whom from which the technology of the past came from.
+The story swerves into the people from which the technology of the past came from.
 It is interesting to think that, data never truly goes away.
-In this episode, a cell phone and several other pieces of 21st century technology are found in a time capsule.
+In this episode, cell phones and several other pieces of 21st-century technology are found in a time capsule.
 The time capsule included a bunch of items.
 A can of Spam, a carton of cigarettes and a cell phone among other things.

-The crew of the Orville were most intrigued by the cell phone.
+The crew of the Orville was most intrigued by the cell phone.
 In fact, Lt.
 Gordon Malloy took a special interest in the device.
-Beside Lt.
+Besides Lt.
 Malloy’s interest in the phone, Lt.
 Commander Bortis, who is an analog of Lt.
 Commander Worf from Star Trek.
 However, as it turns out, Maclan, the species of Bortis and his mate Klyden are super sensitive to nicotine addiction.
 Bortis first started eating a cigarette, not really understanding them, and he loved the smell and could not seem to put the things down.
 Eventually, along with his mate Klyden, the two started smoking, becoming quickly addicted.
 They were soon smoking casually everywhere on the ship.
-Bortis was even smoking on the bridge while on duty until he was sort of relived for doing so.
+Bortis was even smoking on the bridge while on duty until he was sort of relieved for doing so.

 The Orville Lasting Impressions Two Episodes in One

 This got the attention of the rest of the crew and an intervention soon became necessary.
 Several members of the crew confronted and advised them to quit smoking or their addiction would become overwhelming because of the strong addiction level of their species.
-They both eventually quit, but there was more drama and hijinks.
+They both eventually quit, but there were more drama and hijinks.
 This part of the show was funny.
 It made an interesting observation of how a normal person can lose self-control and fall into addictive behavior.

 In my opinion, this episode was different because of the events that played out with Gordon.
 Gordo is often portrayed as aloof and brazen.
 However, he is caring, thoughtful, intelligent and intellectual.
 He is probably someone we should all choose to be even though he is someone drawn to the margins of the story.
-I say this because, I believe he is seen as sort of goofy, maybe even socially awkward while uncaring what other people think.
-He is a sensitive, pilot cool guy, who is dorky nerd that is cool.
+I say this because I believe he is seen as a sort of goofy, maybe even socially awkward while uncaring what other people think.
+He is a sensitive, pilot cool guy, who is a dorky nerd that is cool.

 Anyway, enough analyzing the personality of the hero of this episode.
 However, I must say he is quickly becoming one of my favorite characters and actors on the show.
 Scott Grimes is knocking it out of the park with excellent acting.
 Not to mention Seth’s great character development in this show.
 I think he is doing a great job of making fun of the world, poking fun of the Star Trek world while adding some serious acting and special effects very similar to past Star Trek episodes.
 Now ease down Trekkies, I am also a Star Trek fan, so cool it.
 I was watching Star trek when most of you reading this were not yet even thought of.
 So, don’t give me shit about my interpretations, lol.
-You damn whipper snappers.
+You damn whippersnappers.
 Yes, I am old, I am, like 50 and shit.